DeepuBhasin/Web-Developer-Notes/10 ReactJs/01-React/_Documentation_React.md

 ---

-## 📘Controlled Elements
+### 📘Controlled Elements

 * In Normal cases Every inputs maintain their own states like **values** in **DOM**

-* *In **Controlled Elements** react can controls and owns the states of input fields no longer by the DOM,* So since we want to keep to now keep **input field** data inside the application so we **create states**. because that form data of course changes over time and we also want to maintain out application in sync with it.
+* *In **Controlled Elements** with this technique react who can controls and own the state of input fields and no longer the DOM,* So since we want to now keep **input field** data inside the application so we **create states** because that form data of course changes over time and we also want to maintain out application in sync with it.

 ---

-## 📘State Vs Props
+### 📘State Vs Props

 ![Image](./images/state-vs-props.png)

 ---

 # 📔Thinking in React State Management

 ## 📘Local Vs Global State